-November is here, but even if you don't live down in those southern states where the shorter days of the year mean amenable temperatures, there's no reason to pack your motorcycle away for the winter.
-So long as the roads are free of snow, there's no reason to stop riding: after all, the bike doesn't care how cold it is, and if you bundle up with the proper winter riding gear, you won't, either.
+Winter, for better or worse, is here.
+But even if you don't live down in those southern states where the shorter days of the year mean amenable temperatures, there's no reason to pack your motorcycle away.
+So long as the roads are free of snow, there's no reason to stop riding: after all, the bike doesn't really care how cold it is, and if you bundle up with the proper winter riding gear, you won't, either.

 Of course, while a helmet and a thick jacket are requirements for motorcycling basically all the time, cold weather definitely demands a specific pair of one type of gear: winter riding gloves.
 Your hands are out there leading the charge into the air when you're riding; add in the fact that they're among the first body parts to get chilly in normal circumstances, and you have a recipe for pain if you don't gear up accordingly.